 The City of Williamsburg does not have a formal process to register vendors or to maintain a City bidders list.
 Further, the City does not make determinations as to a vendor’s claim for small, women-owned and minority status.

 The City of Williamsburg utilizes Virginia’s eVA vendor database as its bidders list and primary source for both formal solicitations and for spot purchases.
-The eVA e-procurement web site is located at www.eva.state.va.us.
+Visit the eVA e-procurement website.

 The City of Williamsburg pays no fees for its buyers to access eVA.
 Instead, eVA is funded by fees charged to participating vendors.
 To join eVA, vendors select from a Basic Service that costs $25 a year, or a Premium Service for $200 a year.
 Among services offered are: